Wavenumber-explicit hp-FEM analysis for Maxwell's equations with impedance boundary conditions: Stability analysis of the continuous Maxwell problem

-The behavior of the constants $C_{\operatorname*{stab}}^{\Omega}( k) $ and $C_{\operatorname*{stab}}^{\operatorname*{imp}}( k) $ with respect to the wavenumber typically depends on the geometry of the domain $\Omega$.
+\end{definition} The behavior of the constant $C_{\operatorname*{stab}}\left( k\right) $ with respect to the wavenumber typically depends on the geometry of the domain $\Omega$.
 Our stability and convergence theory for conforming Galerkin finite element discretization as presented in Sections~\ref{SecStabConv} requires that this constant grow at most algebraically in $k$, i.e.,

-\begin{remark} A more fine-grained characterization of the stability could involve two possibly different exponents $\theta_{1}$, $\theta_{2}$ that measure the growth of the stability constants separately.
-However, in the $hp$-FEM application below, the term $\left\vert k\right\vert ^{\theta}$ will be mitigated by an exponentially converging approximation term so that the benefit of such a refined stability description would be marginal. \hbox{} \endproof
+\begin{remark} For the $hp$-FEM application below, the term $\left\vert k\right\vert ^{\theta}$ will be mitigated by an exponentially converging approximation term so that any finite value $\theta\geq0$ leads to an exponential convergence of the discretization. \eremk \end{remark}